skejeton/out/README.md

 ## MacOS

-TODO, I'd appreciate if someone would do a pull request on that ;) But to be fair the make file might work on mac-os, you can probably even run `make linux` to build a mac-os versiont.
+TODO, I'd appreciate if someone would do a pull request on that ;)

+But to be fair the make file might work on mac-os, you can probably even run `make linux` to build a mac-os version.

 # Rights on assets